 Recoverable Damages in a Personal Injury Case

-Special damages, sometimes called economic damages, have a monetary value and include:
+Special damages, sometimes called economic damages, have a monetary value, and include:

-- Future medical expenses for those you incurred in the accident and expect to incur after a settlement or trial award.
+- Future medical expenses for those you expect to incur after a settlement or trial award.

-- Future lost wages for those you expect to lose after a settlement or a trial award because of injuries you sustained.
-You could also recover partial future lost wages if you are able to work, but your disabilities and/or injuries preclude you from making the same salary or hourly rate you did prior to the accident.
+- Future lost wages after a settlement or a trial award because of injuries you sustained.
+You may be able to recover partial future lost wages if you are able to work but will make less money.
+Still, your disabilities and injuries preclude you from making the same salary or hourly rate you did before the accident.

 - Replacement or repair of destroyed or damaged personal property, including a vehicle and items in the vehicle or on your person, such as a cell phone or laptop computer.